k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/19_broadway_addl_features_exercise_solution.md

 2. Inner Flow and Error Handling:
   a.
 It is not the only way, the Error Handler can be defined using any Actor.
-  For example, the described validation can be performed using <strong>GreaterThanEquals</strong> Actor.
+  For example, the described validation can be performed using the <strong>GreaterThanEquals</strong> Actor.
   b.
 When an error handler returns false, the flow stops.
 Thus when <strong>a</strong> is negative, the flow stops before the <strong>Now</strong> Actor is invoked.

   c.
 Modify the flow as follows:

-  * Remove the existing error handler and add a new one selecting a **ErrorHandler** Actor.
+  * Remove the existing error handler and add a new one by selecting the **ErrorHandler** Actor.

   * Modify the ErrorMsg **JavaScript** Actor to include the following script: